jdesive/dockarr/README.md

 ## Service Config
 Most services are left to set up however you choose via their UI as listed in *Service Links* section, searcharr does require a local settings.py file to be edited with the correct values (There is no UI).

-To edit this file, you can do so when you edit the `htpc.env` file during initial setup.
-The script will let you know this is optional.
-If you choose to do this after initial setup, you will need to manually restart the searcharr container before the changes take effect.
+To edit this file you will need to manually restart the searcharr container after configuring the `searcharrr.py` file, before the changes take effect.
 You can do this with `docker restart searcharr`.